Brown Sugar Carrot Cupcakes With Cream Cheese Frosting

 - Transfer to a piping bag with Ateco tip #808.
 Frost cupcakes by piping a large dollop on top.

-- Store in an airtight container for up to 3 days in the fridge.
+- Store under a cake dome or in an airtight container in the fridge for up to 3 days.

 Notes